OPERATOR RESPONSIBILITY STEM TO STERN

 If you’re a boater or have enjoyed a day on the water, you know just how amazing it is.
 Sun, breeze, the smell of sunscreen, smiles, lasting memories.
 That is boating.
 But too often operators do not know they’re responsibilities as the skipper.

-- Everybody wears a life jacket, all the time, no exceptions
+- Everybody wears a life jacket while you are underway, no exceptions

 - Point out locations of fire extinguishers